Dr. Tuttle Receives International Interest for His New Approach to Teach Physicians How to Manage Diabetes in Hospitalized Patients

-Anxiety and Turner Syndrome
+Diabetes in Turner Syndrome

 Patient Choice Award Recipients

-We are pleased to report that 6 of the pediatric endocrinology physicians in our division have received Patient Choice Awards.
+We are pleased to report that 6 of the pediatric endocrinology providers in our division have received Patient Choice Awards.
 These awards are given out by UI Health Care to recognize physicians for consistently providing patients with an excellent healthcare experience.
 The recipient physicians were:

 • Lauren Kanner